openstack-archive/fuel-plugin-detach-rabbitmq/docs/source/user_guide.rst

 #.
 After the plugin is installed, `create a new OpenStack environment`_.

 #.
 Open the Settings tab of the Fuel web UI and then select the Other menu.
-   Select "Separate RabbitMQ from controller" checkbox.
+   Select "Detach RabbitMQ Plugin" checkbox.
 With the radio button below select the plugin version (multiple options are available only when several versions of the plugin are installed):